Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 Step 3: Review and Edit

-Use the timestamped transcript editor to:
+Use the timestamped editor to:

-• Correct any transcription errors
+• Correct transcription errors

 • Add speaker labels manually